lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

 . install/setup.bash
 ros2 launch webots_ros2_epuck robot_multi_launch.py
 ```
 This will launch the Pi-Puck in a maze world.
-I have also added the world and driver for the Pi-Puck with multiple small lidars.
+I have also added the world and driver for the Pi-Puck with multiple small lidars as an example of a proto-type.2

 ## ROS2
 ## Frontier detection
+This part consists of a OpenCV-based frontier detector node, a filter node and an assigner node.
+It is based partially on [this](https://github.com/hasauino/rrt_exploration) implementaion in ROS.
+So, please check that out.
 ## Path finding
 ## Data Collection